Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-11 Trees, Flowers, or Condolences have been shared with support of RUBY's family - View on Tribute Wall
+11 Trees, Flowers, or Condolences have been shared with support of BERNARD's family - View on Tribute Wall

-A Memorial Service to celebrate June's life will be held at 11:00 AM, July 18, 2023 in the Swengel - O’Dell Funeral Home in Neoga, Illinois.
-Visitation will be held Friday January 5, 2024, from 10:00 AM until service time also at the funeral home.
+Funeral services will be held at 11:00 AM Friday January 5, 2024, at the Swengel - O’Dell Funeral Home in Neoga, Illinois.
+Visitation will be held Friday January 5, 2024, from 10:00 AM until service time, also at the funeral home.
 Burial will be in the Neoga Memorial Cemetery in Neoga, Illinois.